pon0531/my_git/Project_5/Src/README.md

 * Use MarkerCluster to show the MRT exits on google map

 ## Train_station.py
-* Train_station.cvs provides all the train station in Twiwan
+* Train_station.cvs provides all the train stations in Taiwan
-* Use MarkerCluster to show the station on google map
+* Use MarkerCluster to show all the stations on google map
 * Mark different colors for train branch